Rami24t/Interactive-Digital-Script-Web-App/README.md

 # Interactive-Digital-Script-Web-App
 an Interactive Digital Script Web App as a support to all Actors and Theaters;

+#### Techs & Programming Languages
+Vanilla JavaScript, Templating, HTML 5, and CSS 3

 ## Concept, Design, and Implementation
 Rami Al-Saadi.
 2025.
 All Rights Reserved.

- #### Techs & Programming Languages
- - Vanilla JavaScript
- - Templates
- - DOM manipulation
- - HTML 5
- - CSS 3